-- Fundamental concept --- Equilibrium - A "stable status" at which any agent cannot improve his payoff through unilateral deviation - If exits, it should be what we expect to happen - Resembles "optimal decision" in single-agent case - > A central theme in game theory is to study the equilibrium - Different "types" of equilibria - May not exist; even exist, not necessarily unique - Understand properties of equilibrium, compute equilibria, how to improve inefficiency of equilibrium . . .
+- Fundamental concept --- Equilibrium - A "stable status" at which any agent cannot improve his payoff through unilateral deviation - If exits, it is the solution concept (i.e., outcome) that we expect to happen - Resembles "optimal decision" in single-agent case - > A central theme in game theory is to study the equilibrium - Different "types" of equilibria - May not exist; even exist, not necessarily unique - Understand properties of equilibrium, compute equilibria, how to improve inefficiency of equilibrium . . .